fspoettel/advent-of-code-rust/README.md

 Go to the _Variables_ tab in your repository settings and create the following variable:

 -   `AOC_ENABLED`: This variable controls whether the workflow is enabled.
 Set it to `true` to enable the progress tracker.
+After you complete AoC or no longer work on it, you can set this to `false` to disable the CI.

 ✨ You can now run this action manually via the _Run workflow_ button on the workflow page.
 If you want the workflow to run automatically, uncomment the `schedule` section in the `readme-stars.yml` workflow file or add a `push` trigger.